nlp-uoregon/trankit/README.md

 pip install trankit
 ```
 The command would install Trankit and all dependent packages automatically.
-Note that, due to [this issue](https://github.com/nlp-uoregon/trankit/issues/3) relating to `adapter-transformers`, users may need to uninstall `transformers` before installing trankit.
+Note that, due to [this issue](https://github.com/nlp-uoregon/trankit/issues/3) relating to [adapter-transformers](https://github.com/Adapter-Hub/adapter-transformers), users may need to uninstall `transformers` before installing trankit.

 #### From source
 ```